The Sweeney: Frank Haskins

 Garfield Morgan plays Detective Chief Inspector Frank Haskins.
 He is married and has three children, all at boarding school, and is Regan's immediate superior.
-Prior to the series timeline, the character had done "National Service in the Signals Corps in a minor intelligence role" (as revealed in episode 2.9 "Stay Lucky, Eh?").
-He is frequently seen at odds with Regan, preferring more conventional "by-the-book" policing methods.
-(Though is still willing and able to "mix it" with villains on the street, giving Regan and Carter physical and/or armed support several times.)
+Prior to the series timeline, the character had completed his National Service in the Signals Corps "in a minor intelligence role" (as revealed in episode 2.9 "Stay Lucky, Eh?").
+He is frequently seen at odds with Regan, preferring more conventional "by-the-book" policing methods, though is still willing and able to "mix it" with villains on the street, giving Regan and Carter physical and/or armed support several times.

 The main episodes featuring Haskins are 2.7 "Golden Fleece", in which he is set up to be the victim of a corruption inquiry, and 4.13 "Victims", in which his wife, Doreen, suffers a mental breakdown.

-During the first three series, Haskins appears in the opening titles of every episode whether or not the character appears in the actual story.
+During the first three series, Morgan appears in the opening titles of every episode regardless of whether Haskins makes an appearance.

 Haskins is absent at the start of the fourth and final series due to Garfield Morgan's other professional commitments, but he returns a few episodes in.
 Correspondingly, there are two versions of the fourth series opening titles, one with, and one without, Haskins.